mletterle/pydotnet-diag/README.md

 It also supports parsing the [EventPipe File Format](https://github.com/microsoft/perfview/blob/T2.0.59/src/TraceEvent/EventPipe/EventPipeFormat.md).

+## Current Limitations
+ - Only V4 of the NetTrace format is supported
-*Note* Only Unix Sockets are supported at this time.
+ - Only Unix Sockets are supported at this time.